-The trout movement model accounts for the abundance of rainbow trout at a monthly time step and in 1-mi-long river segments (RM segments) from RM 0 to RM 150.
+The trout movement model accounts for the abundance of rainbow trout at a monthly time step and in one-mile-long river segments (RM segments) from RM 0 to RM 150.
 The age and size structure of the population was not modeled, although all immigrants from Glen Canyon are assumed to be YOY.
 At the end of each month, trout within each RM segment are diminished by some survival rate and then distributed to other RM segments according to a RM segment-specific movement distribution.
 This calculation is accomplished via matrix operations as:

-$\mathbf{n}(t+1) = \mathbf{MSn}(t),$
+$$n(t+1) = MSn(t),$$